mozilla-services/lua_sandbox/docs/cli/index.md

   All output is written to stdout and all log/error messages are written to stderr.

 ```
-Set the [message matcher](message_matcher.md) documentation for more details about the message_matcher expression.
+See the [message matcher](../util/message_matcher.html) documentation for more details about the message_matcher expression.